seancorfield/logging4j2/README.md

 [`MapMessage`](https://logging.apache.org/log4j/2.x/log4j-api/apidocs/org/apache/logging/log4j/message/MapMessage.html)
 is constructed, with the keys of the Clojure hash map converted to strings and the values left as-is.

+### MDC and NDC

+Mapped Diagnostic Context (MDC) and Nested Diagnostic Context (NDC) are supported (as noted above) by the three `with-log-*` macros.
+Nested calls to these macros will accumulate the map context and the stack of tags automatically, within the current thread.

+The underlying context for log4j2 is thread-local by default. `with-log-context` uses a dynamic var to shadow the context map so that if you use `with-log-context` inside a thread, the dynamic context of the parent thread will be merged in (but the log4j2 context for that new thread will be empty otherwise).

+`with-log-tag` does not use a dynamic var and so the context is not inherited from the parent thread, for calls within the new thread.

 ## License